UKDynasty/ukdynasty.github.io/trades/index.md

 permalink: /trades
 ---

+Trades are kept track of on the master spreadsheet [on Google Sheets](http://bit.do/UKDynastyLeagueFutureDraftPickTrades).
+You'll also find there extra sheets that detail who currently owns each franchise's draft picks for future season.
+This page is intended to provide an overview of all trades within the league at a glance.

 ## 2016 season

 |            | Team A               | Gives up                                         | Team B               | Gives up                                  |